 It can be challenging not to leave cooked meat at room temperature, especially when you have family or friends over, such as on holidays.

-But, you should make sure to store cooked ham, sliced ham, smoked ham, or honey-baked ham within the two hours it’s been exposed to room temperature.
-This way, you'll have leftover ham you can eat in the coming days.
+But, you should store cooked ham, sliced ham, smoked ham, or honey-baked ham within the two hours it’s been exposed to room temperature.
+This way, you'll have leftover cooked ham you can eat in the coming days.

 Overall, stick to the two-hour guideline, whether you have cooked food or raw.